 The facility supports Egyptian SMEs with EUR 70 million of financing for improved competitiveness.
 The Programme provides eligible companies with access to finance, investment grants, and advisory services on the best available technologies in a range of industries, including agribusiness, manufacturing and services, logistics and distribution, and information and communication technologies.

-The EBRD’s GVC credit line is available through local participating financial institutions, currently QNB ALAHLI, and offers the following:
+The EBRD’s GVC credit line is available through local participating financial institutions, QNB Alahli and Ahli United Bank, and offers the following:

 The technical support is provided by a local team for various stages of project origination, investment appraisal and project implementation.
 This helps identify the best solutions and ensure quality value chain projects are successfully financed.